-Furthermore, the Committee developed a non-legally binding working definition of antigypsyism/anti-Roma discrimination to assist in identifying incidents and manifestations of this form of racism, in collecting data and to support the development of appropriate preventative countermeasures.
+The Committee's efforts to advance education, remembrance, and research of this genocide are complemented by the practical tools it develops, like the working definition of antigypsyism/anti-Roma discrimination, that can help in identifying incidents and manifestations of this form of racism, in collecting data, and in supporting the development of appropriate preventative countermeasures.

 The current Chair of the IHRA’s Committee on the Genocide of the Roma is Alenka Janko Spreizer (Slovenia).